Guru DuttGuru Dutt

 The Journey into Bollywood

 In the 1940s, Vasanth Kumar Shivashankar Padukone moved to Bombay (now Mumbai) with aspirations of making it in the film industry.
 He started as a choreographer but quickly realized his calling was in acting and directing.
-His unique talents soon caught the attention of Dev Anand, a popular actor at the time, who became his close friend and collaborator.
+Moreover, his unique talents soon caught the attention of Dev Anand, a popular actor at the time, who became his close friend and collaborator.

 A Visionary Director